This one-week South Dakota Road Trip itinerary covers all the major South Dakota attractions.

 Badlands National Park

-Badlands National Park is a colorful showcase of eroded buttes, canyons, pinnacles and spires.
-One of the richest fossil beds in the world is found here.
-The park is over 200,000 acres including the largest protected prairie in the US National Park system and supports a diverse variety of wildlife (bison, deer, coyotes, turtles, butterflies, and eagles to name a few).
-There is something here for everyone and, we think, this is one of the best places to visit in South Dakota.
+Badlands National Park, with an area over 200,000 acres, showcases a colorful landscape of eroded buttes, canyons, pinnacles and spires.
+The White River Badlands contain some of the richest fossil beds in the world and the larger beds are exposed in the park boundaries.
+The park includes the largest protected prairie in the US National Park system supporting a wide variety of wildlife.
+Bison, deer, coyotes, turtles, butterflies, and eagles are just a few.
+This is one of the best places to visit in South Dakota.

-The best way to see what Badlands has to offer is to travel the Badlands Loop Road.
-The beauty of the badlands is everywhere as you drive.
-There are pull-offs and parking lots along the way giving you a chance to stop, stretch and see beautiful countryside.
-The Ben Reifel Visitor Center is the best way to learn more about Badlands National Park, its wildlife, fossils and geology.
+Traveling the Badlands Loop Road the beauty of the badlands is everywhere.
+There are pull-offs and parking lots along the way so stop, stretch and explore the countryside.
+Visit Ben Reifel Visitor Center.
+Learn more about the Badlands, its wildlife, fossils and geology.

-Badlands Loop Road provides access to the trailheads of 8 established hiking trails within Badlands National Park.
-Notch Trail is 1.5 miles round trip and recommended to give you an overview of the valley.
-You’ll climb a log ladder and follow a ledge for a dramatic view of the White River Valley.
-We hiked Cliff Shelf, a quick half mile loop which has boardwalks and lots of stairs.
+Badlands Loop Road provides access to the trailheads of the park’s established hiking trails.
+Notch Trail is 1.5 miles (2.4 miles) round trip and recommended for an overview of the valley.
+Climb a log ladder and follow a ledge for a dramatic view of the White River Valley.
+We hiked Cliff Shelf, a quick half mile (0.8 km) loop which has boardwalks and lots of stairs.
 The view was worth it.

-The park entrance is about 8 miles south of the Wall on US240, an hour east of Rapid City.
-The park is open year-round and an entrance fee applies which allows access for 7 days.
-You can stay overnight in the park with campground and lodge accommodations available.
+The park entrance is about 8 miles south of the city of Wall on US 240, an hour east of Rapid City.
+The park is open year-round and an entrance fee applies which provides access for 7 days.
+Campground and lodge accommodations are available in the park.

 Mount Rushmore National Memorial

-There are lots of things to do at Mount Rushmore.
-You can visit the information center, the Lincoln Borglum Visitor Center and Guzton Boglum’s studio.
-The sculptor worked from this studio and here you can see the 1/12th scale model of Mount Rushmore.
-The 0.6 mile Presidential Trail starts nearby and allows a closer view of the memorial with plaques along the trail highlighting each president as his face becomes more visible on the mountain in front of you.
+The information center, the Lincoln Borglum Visitor Center and Guzton Boglum’s studio provide information about the creation of the memorial.
+The sculptor worked from the studio and it displays his 1/12th scale model of Mount Rushmore.
+The 0.6 mile Presidential Trail starts nearby and allows a closer view of the memorial.
+There are plaques along the trail highlighting each president as his face becomes visible on the mountain.
+On the Avenue of Flags, see flags from all US states (50), districts (1), territories (3) and commonwealths (2).

 The best time of day to visit Mount Rushmore is the morning.
-The crowds are thinner.
-More importantly, the presidents’ faces are all unshadowed in the morning light, making it optimal for photographs.
-In the evening, the memorial is also illuminated with a special lighting ceremony.
+Crowds are thinner.
+More importantly, the presidents’ faces are free of shadows in the morning light, perfect for photos.
+In the evening, the memorial is illuminated.
+A special lighting ceremony is held nightly from Memorial Day weekend through September 30th.

 Custer State Park

-As South Dakota’s oldest and largest state park at 71,000 acres, Custer offers lots of recreational options in a stunning setting.
-You can see abundant wildlife, go hiking, camping, boating and more all just 30 minutes south of Rapid City.
+South Dakota’s oldest state park, and largest at 71,000 acres, offers lots of recreation options in a stunning setting.
+See abundant wildlife, enjoy hiking, camping, boating and more all just 30 minutes south of Rapid City.
 There are several Visitor Centers, museums and historic sites.
-The park is open year-round and there is a park fee.
-With so many options, you could spend days here.
+The park is open year-round for a small park fee.

 Custer State Park Wildlife Loop Road

-The wildlife loop is an 18 mile road through grasslands and hills of pine where much of the park’s wildlife can be found.
-You might see bison, pronghorn, whitetail and mule deer, elk, coyotes, burros, prairie dogs, eagles, hawks, and a variety of other birds.
-The landscape is also stunning in its own right.
-There are guided tours offered should you decide not to drive the road yourself.
+The 18-mile, wildlife loop passes through grasslands and hills covered in pine where much of the park’s wildlife is found.
+Bison, pronghorn, whitetail and mule deer, elk, coyotes, burros, prairie dogs, eagles, hawks, and a variety of other birds share the grasslands.
+The landscape is incredible.
+Guided tours are available.

 The park’s bison herd is one of the world’s largest publicly-owned herds, about 1,300 strong.
-On the last Friday in September, the annual roundup occurs and is open to the public.
+The annual roundup occurs on the last Friday of each September and is open to the public.
 This roundup helps maintain a healthy balance between the number of bison and available food.
 Once corralled, the herd is checked, vaccinated and typically about 200 animals are chosen to be sold at auction in November.

 Custer State Park Hiking

 There are plenty of hiking options in the park.
-We hiked to Cathedral Spires.
-It is considered a strenuous hike about 1¼ miles one way.
-The scenery is stunning.
+We hiked to Cathedral Spires, rated a strenuous hike, it was about 1¼ miles one-way.
+The scenery is outstanding.

 Custer State Park Lakes

 Boating, fishing (with a valid license) and swimming are popular in the park.
-There are restrictions on the types of boats allowed on some lakes so check before launching.
+Restrictions exist on the types of boats allowed on some lakes so check before launching.

 Wind Cave National Park